EPTlib/eptlib.github.io/docs/methods/ept-convreact.md

 Provided a noisy measurement of the distribution of $$B_1^+$$, or $$\varphi^{\pm}$$, its derivatives can be estimated with a second-order Savitzky-Golay filter [[5](#references)].
 It approximates the distribution around the voxel of interest with a paraboloid, of which computes the derivatives.
 In this way, the Savitzky-Golay filter reduces the impact of noise in the derivatives computation.

+{: .warning }
+Current implementations of the complete complex-valued method (and its two-dimensional approximation) are numerically unstable and most of the time leads to wrong reconstructions.
+The phase-based approximation, instead, is stable and provides good results.

 ### References
 {: .no_toc}